AdobeDocs/workfront.en/help/classic/review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-a-proof/share-a-proof-in-proofing-viewer.md

 You can share a proof via embed code if the proof owner has configured it for this.

-For information about configuring a prof with an embedded code, see [Configure a proof](../../../../review-and-approve-work/proofing/creating-proofs-within-workfront/configure-proof.md) in [Configure a proof](../../../../review-and-approve-work/proofing/creating-proofs-within-workfront/configure-proof.md).
+For information about configuring a prof with an embedded code, see in .

 To share a proof via the embed code: